Title IX Frequently Asked Questions for Students

 For example, if your complaint is against a student, you can report to the Dean of Students.
 If your complaint is against a faculty member, you can report to the Dean of the College.
 If your complaint is against a staff member, you can talk to Assistant Vice President of Human Resources.

-Any complaint triggers an investigation by the Senior Official to determine if the alleged conduct meets the definition of sexual harassment or misconduct and violates College policy.
+Any complaint triggers an assessment by the Title IX Coordinator and Senior Official to determine if the alleged conduct meets the definition of sexual harassment or misconduct.

 Can a report be anonymous?